rodstaff/tutor-rod/README.md

-#pro-seed
+#tutor-rod

-This is a template app for ReactJS using Bootstrap with scrolling.
+This is Rod's website in ReactJS using Bootstrap with scrolling.